Vale S.A. [VALE] stock Initiated by Wolfe Research analyst, price target now $13

 Vale S.A.
 [VALE]: An earnings per share (EPS) analysis

-With the latest financial reports released by the company, Vale S.A. posted 0.59/share EPS, while the average EPS was predicted by analysts to be reported at 0.69/share.
-When compared, the two values demonstrate that the company fail the estimates by a Surprise Factor of -14.50%.
+With the latest financial reports released by the company, Vale S.A. posted 0.17/share EPS, while the average EPS was predicted by analysts to be reported at 0.96/share.
+When compared, the two values demonstrate that the company fail the estimates by a Surprise Factor of -82.30%.
 The progress of the company may be observed through the prism of EPS growth rate, while Wall Street analysts are focusing on predicting the 5-year EPS growth rate for VALE.
 When it comes to the mentioned value, analysts are expecting to see the 5-year EPS growth rate for Vale S.A. go to 11.10%.

 >> 7 Top Picks for the Post-Pandemic Economy <<